privacycg/storage-access-headers/README.md

 ```
 This is a [structured header](https://datatracker.ietf.org/doc/html/rfc8941) whose value is a [token](https://datatracker.ietf.org/doc/html/rfc8941#section-3.3.4) which is one of the following:
 * `load`: the server requests that the user agent activate the `storage-access` permission before continuing with the load of the resource.
 * `retry`: the server requests that the user agent activate the `storage-access` permission, then retry the request.
 The retried request must include the `Sec-Fetch-Storage-Access: active` header.
-(This token may be ignored if the previous request did not include `Sec-Fetch-Storage-Access: inactive`.)
+(The user agent must ignore the token if permission is not already granted or if unpartitioned cookies are already accessible.
+In other words, the user agent must ignore the token if the previous request did not include the `Sec-Fetch-Storage-Access: inactive` header.)

 If the request did not include `Sec-Fetch-Storage-Access: inactive` or `Sec-Fetch-Storage-Access: active`, the user agent may ignore this header (both tokens).